Why You Should Be Obsessed With Japan's Kewpie Mayo

-Kewpie mayonnaise -- which was invented in 1924 -- is now a household staple in Japan.
+Kewpie mayonnaise, which was invented in 1924, is now a household staple in Japan.
 Kewpie creator Toichiro Nakashima first encountered mayonnaise on a culinary trip to the United States.
 He brought back the mystical condiment in hopes of creating a delicious and nutritious accompaniment to vegetables for Japanese society.
 Little did he know the obsession that would build surrounding the condiment.
 In 2017, Kewpie reported that its consolidated net sales exceeded 500,000 million yen (a bit over 4.5 billion US dollars), a 1.7% increase from in net sales from the prior year.
 Condiments were at the forefront of these sales, which were “driven by growth in overseas sales of mayonnaise and dressings.”

 But what exactly is it about Kewpie mayo that makes it so magical?

-In addition to superior eggs, Kewpie also uses a superior vinegar in its recipe.
+In addition to superior eggs, Kewpie also uses a different vinegar in its recipe.
 American mayonnaises use distilled vinegar that gives a certain acidic flavor to it, whereas Japanese mayonnaise relies on either apple cider or rice vinegar for a more subdued, sweeter tang.
 Japanese mayonnaise also has the addition of a not-so-secret ingredient that immediately makes everything taste better: monosodium glutamate (otherwise known as MSG).
-Even David Chang, the chef behind the Momofuku empire and host of Ugly Delicious calls it, “the best mayonnaise in the world because it has MSG.”
+Even David Chang, the chef behind the Momofuku empire and host of Ugly Deliciouscalls it, “the best mayonnaise in the world because it has MSG.”

 MSG is a bit of a vilified ingredient in culinary spaces.
-As pointed out by Vox, it’s all “thanks to an unfortunate cocktail of racism, xenophobia, and a disproportionately influential 1968 letter to the editor in the New England Journal of Medicine which many believe -- in most cases, totally erroneously! -- that MSG has made them feel sick.”
-All the myths you’ve heard about MSG -- about how it gives you a headache, makes you sick, makes you dizzy -- have been debunked.
+As pointed out by Vox, it’s all “thanks to an unfortunate cocktail of racism, xenophobia, and a disproportionately influential 1968 letter to the editor in the New England Journal of Medicine which many believe—in most cases, totally erroneously!—that MSG has made them feel sick.”
+All the myths you’ve heard about MSG—about how it gives you a headache, makes you sick, makes you dizzy—have been debunked.
 Unfortunately, the aversion to MSG still exists stateside, which is why Kewpie’s US branch leaves it out of their made-in-America version.

 Not all is hopeless, though.
 Food writer Kevin Pang notes that the American reincarnate tastes “about 90 percent as good as the Japanese version. … The differences between the two versions is roughly that between U.S. and Mexican Coke: Only obsessives like [himself] would spot out the subtle contrasts, but for most others, even 90 percent of a superb Japanese mayo is still 100 percent better than anything Stateside.”
 The irony is that Americans are recreating a Japanese interpretation of an American product; the globalization of food continues to produce new and tasty offerings.
-In addition to that, the Japanese version can still be purchased at Japanese-specialty supermarkets -- Mitsuwa Marketplace, one of the only nationwide Japanese grocery chains, carries it (or on Amazon if you don’t live near a Mitsuwa).
+In addition to that, the Japanese version can still be purchased at Japanese-specialty supermarkets—Mitsuwa Marketplace, one of the only nationwide Japanese grocery chains, carries it (or on Amazon if you don’t live near a Mitsuwa).

-The final step that secures Kewpie mayonnaise’s spot in hierarchy of mayo is the emulsification process.
+The final step that secures Kewpie mayonnaise’s spot in the hierarchy of mayo is the emulsification process.
 This bit is so important that Kewpie has a picture of their mayonnaise compared to homemade mayo under a microscope on their website, portraying how small the oil droplets are in their version.
 As Kewpie has shared, “Emulsification enhances the mouthfeel.”
-Using specialized proprietary machinery, the unique blend of eggs, vinegar, and oil are whipped intensely until they form the beautiful consistency that is second-to-none -- creamy, luscious, and smooth.
+Using specialized proprietary machinery, the unique blend of eggs, vinegar, and oil are whipped intensely until they form the beautiful consistency that is second-to-none—creamy, luscious, and smooth.